dbrugne/donut/README.md

 - [ ] Change username

 **Chat**
-- [ ] Add a 'room ops' drawer with 'remove user from op list' button (only for owner)
-- [ ] Add a 'room bans' drawer with 'remove user from ban list' button (for op)
 - [ ] Change the to server->client messages : room:join/leave and user:open/close (for something like ?)
 - [ ] Add a check on ws connection to verify is user have "username"
 - [ ] Bug : room user list scroll is not active when entering in room (but work once the first redraw)
 - [ ] WS: implement REDIS cache for user and room and read in REDIS cache only "even" for socket.getUsername-like function to have always last data
-- [ ] WS: implement async pattern in all WS methods
 - [ ] Bugfix: on room auto-deletion reactivation.
 Should handle in 'connection.populateRoom' the room recreation.
 Otherwise a room automatically removed cannot be re-join automatically by client cause room populate try to find room in DB before sending it to client in welcome
 - [ ] Scrollbars adding (left column, home content, user and room edit drawer) and improvments (room messages and users)
 - [ ] Activity logic and tracking : online, afk, offline (used on user profile, one to one, room users, ...)